 - If the node is in an iSCSI target group, remove it from the target group first.

-- If the node has an S3 gateway or ABGW, reconfigure DNS for S3 and ABGW access points to remove the node from DNS records.
-Next, release the node from S3 and ABGW in the corresponded sections of the STORAGE SERVICES screen.
+- If the node has an S3 or backup gateway, reconfigure DNS for S3 and Backup Gateway access points to remove the node from DNS records.
+Next, release the node from the S3 and Backup Gateway clusters in the corresponding sections of the STORAGE SERVICES screen.